 The double-pen, cedar log dogtrot house was built by an English immigrant, Henry Fanthorp, when Texas was part of Mexico.
 Fanthorp petitioned Stephen F. Austin in 1832 for permission to settle in this original Austin Colony.
 He bought 1,100 acres and built his house in 1834 on the road that crossed his land, thus bringing travelers to his door immediately.
 Henry Fanthorp was appointed postmaster by the provisional Texas government in 1835, and saw the advantage of offering other services and goods to his frequent visitors.
 Within time, Fanthorp's Inn became a well-known stopping place for both travelers and the community.

-Fanthorp Inn is open for public tours Saturday and Sunday from 9 a.m. to 3:30 p.m. and for group tours (by reservation) and school events.
+Fanthorp Inn is open for public tours Friday through Sunday from 10 a.m. to 4:30 p.m. and for group tours (by reservation) and school events.

 Click on any image to view the photo gallery.